jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 end of file

-Each time you download this project file in LAUNCHPAD, the word WIPE returns the dictionary set as it was in TXT file.
-And the word RST_HERE protects the PROJECT against <RESET\>.
+Each time you download this project file, the word {PROJECT} removes all subsequent definitions, and the word RST_HERE protects the PROJECT against <RESET\>.

 The word START allows to include your app init into FORTH's one.
 The word STOP unlink your app.